Canon 1D X Mark II vs Panasonic GX7

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
+Both the 1DX Mark II and the GX7 have been discontinued, but can regularly be found used on eBay.
+The GX7 was replaced by the Panasonic GX85, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Panasonic GX7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.

 - Better image quality: Scores substantially higher (18 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.5 bits more color depth).